Vinfall/vndb/README.md

 VNDB, is an acronym of *VNDB Novel Data Breakup*, which is also the abbreviation of *Visual Novel DataBase*.

-It contains the companion scripts for [VNDB List Export](https://github.com/Vinfall/UserScripts#list) for my personal use.
+It contains the companion scripts for [VNDB Query](https://query.vndb.org/about) for my personal use.
-Although I started with general applications in mind, I became more interest in visualization using `ggplot2` package provided by R language and discarded availability for others in the end.

-## Query

-A [VNDB Query](https://query.vndb.org/about) is nearly finished.
+I used VNDB List Export in the past but eventually switched to VNDB Query as PostgreSQL seems more robust than Pandas to me now.

 With this, you can get the data with just a single UID (provided the list is not private).
-No more page jumps or dirty UserScript needed.
+No more hastle of jumping through pages.

 > [!TIP]
 > A downside of query is it's synced with VNDB's public dump daily at 8:30 UTC, so it may take up to 24 hours (+ ~30 minutes) for changes to the main database to show up in query results.

 This is usually not a problem as I can't see why someone would use it on a daily basis.
+~~Even on that case, you can just append the missing data yourself...~~

+## Query

+First, you need to export your VNDB VN/length vote list with [queries in /sql](/sql/):
+1. Choose the query you need, usually it's [monthly.sql](sql/monthly.sql) (if you want a complete list, use [user-list.sql](sql/user-list.sql) instead) or [lengthvotes.sql](sql/lengthvotes.sql)
+2. Paste the query on [VNDB Query](https://query.vndb.org), change things like `UID`, just see query comments
+3. Click `Run`
+4. `Export` > `CSV`
+5. Place the exported CSV in the top directory

+> [!NOTE]
+> If you ever export your data on VNDB, the vanilla `XML` format sadly will NOT work (as I'm lazy to write/find a parser).
+>
+> You can also use [the counterfeit example](example/) to take a look at the results.

 ## Usage

-Tested with Python 3.12 & R 4.4 on Void Linux ~~Windows 11 24H2 & [DevuanWSL](https://github.com/Vinfall/DevuanWSL)~~.
+Tested with Python 3.12 & R 4.4 on Void Linux.
-TBH it's not meant to be used by others, but anyway here is the recipe.

-0. Export VNDB VN/length vote list with [instruction provided here](https://github.com/Vinfall/UserScripts#vndb-list-export) and place it in the top directory, the vanilla `XML` VNDB export will NOT work.
-You can also use [the counterfeit example](example/) to take a look at the results.

-***

 ### Easy way

 Install Python, R & GNU Make (which you can install on Windows too), clone the repo and simply run `make`.

 Everything should be done now.
 Just check `output` or console log for the results.

+> [!TIP]
+> If you prefer to manage dependencies yourself, see **Vanilla way** below.

-To clean up the data before restart, run `make clean`.
+To clean up the data, run `make clean`.
+Previous results are cleaned before restart though.

 ***